Melfo01/Melfo01/README.md

 ### Hi there 👋

-I'm Guillaume Thirard, a senior PHP 🐘 developper / lead-developper.
+I'm Guillaume Thirard, a senior PHP 🐘 developer / lead-developer.
 I'm working with PHP since 2011 and I like it 😎

 I'm currently freelance and I'm working at [Bedrock](https://www.bedrockstreaming.com/) (ex M6Web) in 📍 Lyon